-As an Assistant Teaching Professor at UC San Diego, I am designing and teaching Neurobiology Laboratory (BIPN 145), Neural Data Science (BIPN 162), as well as several Master’s courses on critical thinking & presentation in science.
+As an Assistant Teaching Professor at UC San Diego, I have designed and now teach multiple courses about neurobiology and coding, as well as several Master’s courses on critical thinking & presentation in science.
 I’m passionate about developing approaches to create realistic, engaging laboratory experiences that invite underrepresented students into neuroscience.
-I’m deeply invested in determining the skills needed in the next generation of neuroscientists, such as working with open access data, coding, and data visualization.
-You can read about a lesson plan to do so here.
+I’m also deeply invested in determining and strengthening the skills needed in the next generation of neuroscientists, such as working with open access data, coding, and data visualization.